bkonkle/babel-preset-es2015-loose/README.md

 Why do you need to install both?
-The idea is that `babel-preset-es2015-loose` will always be up to date because it will always use the version of `babel-preset-2015` the user has installed.
+The idea is that `babel-preset-es2015-loose` will always be up to date because it will always use the version of `babel-preset-2015` that you have installed.
 If you don't want to update to the latest Babel release - you don't have to.
 Just pin `babel-preset-2015` to the version you need.